GuruAtPerfecto/PerformanceWebTimers/README.md

 Lastly, there are 3 classes worth mentioning:
 - ResourceDetails: these are the details of all individual resources
 - ResourceTypeStats: stats about the types of resources (images, links,..)
-- CSVHandler: handles the details of reading and writing to CSV (Kudos to Ashraf Sarhan: https://examples.javacodegeeks.com/core-java/apache/commons/csv-commons/writeread-csv-files-with-apache-commons-csv-example/)
+- CSVHandler: handles the details of reading and writing to CSV